We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Although most major food allergies begin in childhood, one allergy in particular stands apart—shellfish.
+Although most major food allergies begin in childhood, one allergy in particular stands apart: shellfish.
 An allergy to shellfish may develop any time during a person’s life, but tends to present in adulthood.
-Along with fish, shellfish allergies are the most common adult-onset food allergies.
-It’s estimated that between 2 and 3 percent of American adults suffer from allergies to one or both.
+It can be caused by foods that you’ve eaten before with no issues.

-Shellfish allergies are most often a response of the body's immune system to tropomyosin, a protein found in shellfish muscles.
-Antibodies trigger the release of chemicals such as histamines to attack the tropomyosin, leading to a number of symptoms which can range from mild to life-threatening and tend to lean toward the severe.
+Shellfish allergies are most often the immune system’s response to a protein found in shellfish muscles called tropomyosin.
+Antibodies trigger the release of chemicals such as histamines to attack the tropomyosin.
+The histamine release leads to a number of symptoms that can range from mild to life-threatening.
+Symptoms of shellfish allergies tend to lean toward the severe.

 - tingling in the mouth